karstdiver/checklister/app/assets/privacy_policy_en.md

 We may collect anonymized data about how you use the app.
 This information is used solely to improve the app experience and for analytics purposes.
 All analytics are performed on anonymized, aggregated data and cannot be traced back to any individual user.

 ## Who we are
 Checklister (“we”, “us”, “our”).
-Contact: support@checklister.app.
+Contact: schecklister@gmail.com.

 ## Data we collect
 - Account: email, display name, authentication UID (via Google/Firebase Auth).